how to do barbell rows

 The truth of it is, the Pendlay Row may not be how YOU are supposed to do it.
 If you’re limited in your mobility, I promise there’s a better way to row.

-All I care about is you getting what you want out of this fundamental rowing movement, without getting anything out of it that you don’t want.
+All I care about is you getting muscle definition out of this fundamental rowing movement, without getting anything out of it that you don’t want.
 In other words, all gains, and no injuries for beginner lifters all the way up to advanced lifters.

 If you’re looking for a weight training program that will help you progress your strength and build lean muscle, you’ve come to the right place.
 Check out the links below to see which of our ATHLEAN-X programs best fits your goals and fitness level.